 Sri Lanka name Vaas as bowling coach for Windies tour

-Vaas, 47, is the most successful Sri Lankan fast bowler, taking 355 wickets in 111 Tests and 400 scalps in 322 one-day internationals.
+Vaas, 47, is the most successful Sri Lankan fast bowler, taking 355 wickets in 111 Tests and 400 scalps in 322 One-Day Internationals (ODI).

 He retired from Test cricket in 2009, a year after ending his ODI career.

-His resignation came five days before Sri Lanka was set to leave for the West Indies for two Tests, three one-day internationals and three Twenty20 matches.
+His resignation came five days before Sri Lanka was set to leave for the West Indies for two Tests, three ODIs and three Twenty20 matches.

-The West Indies tour was postponed by over a week after Sri Lanka's head coach Mickey Arthur and opening batsman Lahiru Thirimanne contracted coronavirus earlier this month.
+The West Indies tour was postponed by over a week after Sri Lanka's Head Coach Mickey Arthur and opening batsman Lahiru Thirimanne contracted the novel coronavirus earlier this month.

 Both will be joining the team, which is leaving on Tuesday, the board said.